Hitesh-pratap-singh/tutedudelearning/README.md

 Assignment2:
     Task1: Check if a number is even or odd.
-    Task2: Sum of integers 1 to 50 Using a Loop
+    Task2: Sum of integers 1 to 50 Using a Loop.

+Assignment3:
+    Task1: Calculate Factorial Using a function.
+    Task2: Using the Math Module for Calculation.